 Place the lentils in a saucepan with 6 cups of water.
 Let the water come to a boil and then reduce to a simmer.
 Simmer for 30 minutes or until the lentils are soft but not falling apart.
 Remove from heat and drain.
 Let cool.

 In a large saucepan, heat the olive oil over medium.
-Add the onions, carrots, and celery and let cook for about ten minutes (or until they begin to brown).
+Add the onions, carrots, and celery and let cook for about 10 minutes (or until they begin to brown).
 Next, add in the garlic, oregano, and a little bit of salt.
-Let cook for another minutes.
+Let cook for another minute.
 Add tomato paste, stir, and cook for 3 more minutes.